 While there are benefits to shared micromobility, cities have encountered challenges such as maintenance and safety concerns.
 Some cities have found that without docking stations, scooters and other shared-use electric devices are often abandoned by users.
 These abandoned scooters can become hazards for motorists and pedestrians when left on sidewalks and in roadways.
-Maintenance costs for running shared micromobility is high and create a long backlog of needed repairs for some programs.
-Another challenge for cities of shared micromobility programs is equitable use; many programs require mobile phone apps and credits cards.
+Maintenance costs for running shared micromobility are high and create a long backlog of needed repairs for some programs.
+Another challenge for cities with shared micromobility programs is equitable use; many programs require mobile phone apps and credits cards.

-Garden City has not currently participated in any shared micromobility programs.
-The City should consider a feasibility study or pilot program to determine if the application of shared micromobility can benefit the community.
+To date, the city of Pooler has not participated in any shared micromobility programs.
+The city should consider a feasibility study or pilot program to determine if the application of shared micromobility can benefit the community.